Best road bike mirrors 2023: a guide to the handy accessory for your handlebars or helmet

 Reasons to avoid

 Compared with many other mirrors of a similar size, the Zefal Spin 15 is rectangular shaped rather than round.
-This has a key advantage of maximising the view you get of the width of the road and so you are able to see more lanes of traffic behind which is improved further with the curvature of the mirror.
+This has the key advantage of maximising the view you get of the width of the road so you can see more lanes of traffic behind.
+The curvature of the mirror further expands this view giving excellent coverage.

 For a small bar end mirror, the only real downside of the Zefal is that it weighs more than its peers.
 But in the grand scheme of things, 49g grams isn’t a lot that you’re adding to your bike.